 • 1st section moji, goi [文字|語彙] – Tests vocabulary and knowledge of different aspects of the Japanese writing system;

 Thus, each student must study on their own, dedicate themselves, and learn a certain number of kanji, vocabulary, and grammar.
-In the end, they take this test to know what level of Japanese they are at.
+In the end, they take this test to know at which level of Japanese they are.

 LevelKanjiVocabularyListeningEstimated Study Hours